-These vegan tahini chocolate chip cookies have a satisfying, chewy texture and slightly crispy edges.
+These paleo tahini cookies have a satisfying, chewy texture and slightly crispy edges.
 They’re sweet and chocolaty with just the right amount of vanilla and salt to balance the flavors.
-These delicious cookies are gluten free, paleo diet friendly, and nut free.
+These delicious cookies are gluten free, dairy free, grain free, and nut free.

 Ingredients and substitutions